Last updated: 2023-10-12

 - As mentioned above, you can use MÁV to get to Szeged even from the city center, but this time you should set your departure station as Budapest-Nyugati and travel there in time via public transportation.

-- As from the airport, you can also use Oszkár/Motar for getting to Szeged from Budapest, Népliget.
-You have more options for rides and they are also cheaper from here than from the airport (2000-3000 HUF).
+- Just like from the airport, you can also use Oszkár/Motar for getting to Szeged from Budapest, Népliget.
+You have more options for rides and they are also cheaper from here than from the airport (3000-4000 HUF).

 - Volánbusz is Hungary's main passenger bus company.
 If the other options are not available, you can also get to Szeged from the main bus station of Budapest, Népliget.